Open Carry Vs. Carrying Concealed

 Another exception is while inside a private vehicle.
 For one, a gun can be openly displayed in a person's vehicle without violating the law.
 Having a gun on the passenger seat, on the passenger floorboard, on the dash, or on a mounted gunrack is legal.
-A person with a license to carry a concealed firearm can carry a gun however they wish inside a vehicle, without displaying it in a threatening manner.
+BUT it has to be securely encased.
+A holster or gun rack may satisfy the "securely encased" requirement while also leaving the gun visible to others.

 Thus, Florida law is offended by the unlicensed, concealed possession of a firearm.
 A person can be charged with carrying a concealed firearm (without a license to do so).

 Why is it legal to have a gun laying out in a car visible to the public, but not not legal to cover it up?
 The legal distinction is "designed to prevent a person with a weapon from 'taking some undue advantage over an unsuspecting adversary, who is not aware that the person is carrying a weapon."
 Dorelus v.
 State, 747 So.
 2d 368 (Fla.
 1999), citing Sutton v.
 State, 12 Fla.
 135 (Fla.
 1867).